rpbeukes/angular-typesafe-reactive-forms-helper/README.md

 This package has been tested with Angular 6, 7, 8, 9.

 (Should work with Angular 4 & 5 too)

+I would encourage you to use versions Angular still support, see [Angular's Support policy and schedule](https://angular.io/guide/releases#support-policy-and-schedule).

 ## Blog